-Whether it be forming a small part of a larger event, the centrepiece of a historical pageant or a completely independent show, Normannis’ dedicated membership offer an engaging and enthusiastic insight into life and death almost nine centuries ago- – portraying an authentic 12th century military camp, including camp followers, nobles and even accompanying clerics.
+Whether it be forming a small part of a larger event, the centrepiece of a historical pageant or a completely independent show, Normannis’ dedicated membership offer an engaging and enthusiastic insight into life and death almost nine centuries ago- – portraying an authentic 12th-century military camp, including camp followers, nobles and even accompanying clerics.

-There clients have included the BBC, English Heritage, Cadw, and many independently owned heritage sites across the UK.
+Their clients have included the BBC, English Heritage, Cadw, and many independently owned heritage sites across the UK.

 Historia Normannis Central Scotland

 The Central Scotland wing of one of the UK’s premier Early/High Medieval Reenactment societies.
 The Central Scotland branch is divided into three groups: two in Edinburgh (Hermaniston and Merciston) and one in Stirling. there public page can be found at: